Zar-rok/Script/Dot/xfce4-i3wm/README.md

 Install `fonts-noto`.

+The panel configuration is defined in [xfce4-panel-config.txt](xfce4-panel-config.txt) and can be loaded via the [xfce4-panel-profiles](https://docs.xfce.org/apps/xfce4-panel-profiles/start#examples) command.

 4. Compton [config file](.config/.compton.conf) to have opacity support for `xfce4-notifyd`.
 Based on [Howto: Using Compton for tear-free compositing on XFCE or LXDE](https://ubuntuforums.org/showthread.php?t=2144468&p=12644745#post12644745).

 5. Rofi [config file](.config/rofi/config).